G7 summit Cornwall, United Kingdom 11 – 13 June 2021

-We all agree that we need to move beyond the success of the last G7 Summit in Italy and establish a stronger global commitment to deliver appropriate international climate action.
+We all agree that we need to move beyond the success of the last G7 Summit in Canada and establish a stronger global commitment to deliver appropriate international climate action.

-CLIMATE CHANGE – The New Economy will be working with all the main stakeholders from now until August 25–27, 2019, when the G7 next meets in Biarritz, Nouvelle-Aquitaine, France, setting the tone for a successful outcome during the G7 process by bringing together all the key players to have their say on the key issues, challenges and structures that are needed for success today and beyond La Malbaie.
+CLIMATE CHANGE – The New Economy will be working with all the main stakeholders from now until August 25–27, 2019, when the G7 next meets in Biarritz, Nouvelle-Aquitaine, France, setting the tone for a successful outcome during the G7 process by bringing together all the key players to have their say on the key issues, challenges and structures that are needed for success today and beyond.

 In addition, the attendees will include the leaders of the seven G7 member states as well as representatives of the European Union.

 The Group of Seven (G7) is an informal grouping of seven of the world’s advanced economies that meets annually to build consensus on some of today’s most challenging global issues.
 On January 1, 2018, Canada assumed the G7 Presidency, which rotates every year among member nations.